jvillacinda11/Miva-Store-Shipping-Insurance-Project/README.md

 must be contacted for a partial refund.

 ## OTHER CONSIDERATIONS
-If a customer adds or removes things from their basket what happens.

-    calc and compare shipping cost to current charge

-    If (equal)
-        { do nothing }
-    else
-        {Send update GET request}

-    Maybe build in the update GET request into the add to cart button
+ How will the shipping insurance update in the case of a customer adding or removing an item to their basket when they have already added shipping insurance to their cart.

-UPDATING OLD CODE
+## UPDATING OLD CODE
-I will remove the code in the Global Head Tag that deletes the shipping insurance
+1. I will remove the code in the Global Head Tag that deletes the shipping insurance